 One common benefit of career change is the ability to gain expertise in a brand new field, thus expanding your knowledge base, and to meet a whole new group of people.
 A feeling of pursuing your personal potential is common for transitioners, and a career change may be necessary for you to achieve your professional goals.

 Since work is where we spend most of our time, it is important that we have a job that is, to some extent, personally fulfilling.
 This does not mean that you should be delighted 100% of the time at work, but if you derive no value from your employment, it may be time to consider a career change.

 Sure, you have work, but at some point in your career it will be essential for you to consider what you need from your professional life- be it money, flexibility, purpose, or something else entirely.
 Put together what your ideal working life would look like, and research jobs that can provide that.

 Maybe you’re happy with your company, but you feel burnt out on your current role.
 This is a great position to be in!
-If you have a good relationship with your employer, you might be able to transition into a new role with relatively little fuss; this may be the easiest way to make big career changes, if you can get your management on board.
+If you have a good relationship with your employer, you might be able to transition into a new role with relatively little fuss; this may be the easiest way to make a career change, if you can get your management on board.
 Participate in tasks and work across departments to get a better idea of where you might find your niche.

 No, not the menial parts of your job; as you age and progress, the details of your job will change while the greater picture may not.
 If you go to work every day feeling suffocated or paralyzed by your work, it may be time to go with the trend and prioritize your mental health.
-You should assess whether you are experiencing burnout or it’s just time for a move.
+You should assess whether you are experiencing burnout or it’s just time for a career change.
 Consider what makes you happy, or unhappy, and plan accordingly.

-What to Do Before Changing Careers
+What to Do Before a Career Change